 Banff Centre’s Literary Arts programs provide an inspiring space and focused time for emerging and established writers to push the boundaries of their talent and realize their potential.
 Our programs prepare writers in all genres for literary success on a national and international scale.

-Every residency features mentors who bring the best in contemporary practice; writers who consistently recognized for modelling mentorship and encouragement alongside their own internally-recognized writing.
+Our residencies build community and conversation, mentorship, and professional development— all in the service of supporting national and international authors achieve their writing goals.
+Each residency features mentors and professional guests who bring the best in contemporary practice, and who are consistently recognized for modelling encouragement alongside their own internationally-recognized writing.

-Banff Centre remains dedicated to supporting the best in new prose writing, poetry, journalism, memoir, and translation with those topics reflected in our evolving offerings.
+Banff Centre remains dedicated to supporting the best in new prose writing, poetry, journalism, memoir, and translation with those topics reflected in our ever-evolving offerings.

 For questions about the department and what we offer, please contact: